-Students with disabilities pursuing a course of study based on the Maryland content standards must participate in the MSA or geometry assessments with appropriate accommodations.
-Their scores will be included in AYP calculations for the school in which the student is enrolled as well as for the school system and the state according to the full academic year criteria.
-Students with disabilities pursuing a course of study based on alternative goals specified in their IEPs are required to take a grade appropriate alternate assessment.
-Their scores will be included in AYP calculations for the school in which the student is enrolled as well as for the school system and the state according to the full academic year criteria.
+Students with disabilities pursuing a course of study based on the Maryland content standards must participate in the MSA or algebra/data analysis or English 2 assessments with appropriate accommodations.
+Their scores are included in AYP calculations for the school in which the student is enrolled as well as for the school system and the state according to the full academic year criteria.
+Students with disabilities pursuing a course of study based on alternative content standards specified in their IEPs are required to take the Alt-MSA.
+The number of these students is capped at 1%.
+Their scores are included in AYP calculations for the school in which the student is enrolled as well as for the school system and the state according to the full academic year criteria.